cgabriel5/nodecliac/docs/packages/creating.md

 That was it for the `subl` command.
 Yes, the command is relatively simple and for that reason it's used in this guide.
 However, as should go without saying, the more complex a CLI program is the more that will have to added to the `.acmap` file. `.acmap`s for various programs (of varying degrees of complexity) can be found [here](resources/nodecliac/__acmaps).

-For a more complex example take a look at the [yarn completion package](https://github.com/cgabriel5/nodecliac/tree/master/resources/nodecliac/yarn).
-It uses a `pre-hook` as well as custom `Perl` scripts.
+For a more complex example which uses a `pre-hook` and `Perl` scripts take a look at the [yarn completion package](https://github.com/cgabriel5/nodecliac/tree/master/resources/nodecliac/yarn).